CAHNRS NewsCollege of Agricultural, Human, and Natural Resource Science

 And now the program is gaining national attention.

-This spring, Crescent Harbor and Olympic View elementary schools both won Washington Green Schools Green Medalist awards, and Oak Harbor Public Schools was named a 2019 U.S. Department of Agriculture Green Ribbon School District Sustainability Award recipient.
+This spring, Crescent Harbor and Olympic View elementary schools both won Washington Green Schools Green Medalist awards, and Oak Harbor Public Schools was named a 2019 U.S. Department of Education Green Ribbon School District Sustainability Award recipient.

 “The success of these gardens has so much to do with community support,” says Tricia Heimer, master gardener and WSU Island County Extension SNAP-Ed’s assistant garden coordinator.
 “So many groups came together to make it happen.”